- Custom Designed Equipment

 To be used as steam desuperheating liquid, steam condensate must contain no dissolved solids that could deposit on the pipe walls.
 The condensate enters slightly downstream of the venturi throat where it is sprayed into the vapor flow at a minimum pressure of 5 to 10 psi above steam line pressure.
 This achieves a relative velocity between condensate and steam that produces the smallest droplet size.
 Superheated steam temperature may be reduced to a practical 5° to 10°F above saturation.
 Velocity of flow and required heat reduction determine how far downstream this occurs.
 In many cases, the distance is less than 20 feet.

-JET-VAC Venturi Desuperheaters are designed and fabricated in accordance to the ASME Boiler and Pressure Vessel Code and may be stamped if required.
-Carbon steel is used up to approximately 750°F, low alloy steels up to 1000°F and high alloy steels at greater temperatures.
+JET-VAC® Venturi Desuperheaters are designed and fabricated in accordance to the ASME Boiler and Pressure Vessel Code section VIII Division 1 and other international codes.
+Carbon steel is normally used up to approximately 750°F, low alloy steels up to 1000°F and high alloy steels at greater temperatures.